 Then I would add the cabbage, in stages, until it has reduced enough to make room for the veggies.

-Once the veggies are done to your liking, add the sauce ingredients and thicken with the cornstarch slurry.
+Once the veggies are done to your liking, add the sauce ingredients, including the cornstarch slurry and cook over high heat until the sauce begins to boil.

 How to Make Chicken Chop Suey in the Ninja Foodi or Instant Pot